B-UMMI/chewBBACA/README.md

 **Note:** The matrix with allelic profiles created by the ExtractCgMLST
           process can be imported into [**PHYLOViZ**](https://online.phyloviz.net/index)
 	  to visualize and explore typing results.

-...Add info about performing allele calling only for the loci in the cgMLST...

 --------------